Tomislav-Mi/exploring-react-packages/README.md

 in the URL.
-I believe, if we wanted to, we could write our own code where we check what's in the URL, and then set our own state, and listen to clicks, and prevent the browser default of sending a request, and then change again the state to rendersomething else.
+I believe, if we wanted to, we could write our own code where we check what's in the URL, and then set our own state, and listen to clicks, and prevent the browser default of sending a request, and then change again the state to render something else.
 BUT, since there is the "React Router" and the react-router-dom package, React will do this for us.  <br><br>
 Here's a [video](https://youtu.be/wn6ClcnDLh0) of me talking about the basics of React Router. <br><br>